 Look at Different Store Options

 An eBay store is definitely the way to go if you plan to make eBay a business or list more than 30 items at all times.
-A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers a Basic Store, Premium Store, and Anchor Store all with different base fees and pre-listing fees.
-Logically, the higher the level of the store, the more the base fee but, the lower the per-listing fee.
+A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers three different store formats with varying base and per listing costs.